 An army sent by Sweyn of Denmark landed in the north and captured York.
 Local rebels joined the Danes and attacked the two castles within the city.

 Construction of Worcester Castle

 Land from the nearby Cathedral was used to build a new Norman motte and bailey castle on the bank of the River Severn.

 Magnus II, King of Norway died.
 He had become King of Norway in 1066.

 The North is devastated by the Normans

 William's forces defeat rebels in the North and Midlands.

 William the Conqueror placed Lanfranc in the position of Archbishop of Canterbury a move designed to strengthen his hold on the English throne.
 Thomas of Bayeux, a pupil of William's brother Odo, was put in the position of Archbishop of York after the death of Ealred who died on September 11th, 1069.
 Archbishop Stigand was imprisoned in Winchester.

 Castles at Chester and Stafford begun

-William continues his castle building spree at both Chester and Stafford.
+William the Conqueror continued his castle building programme at both Chester and Stafford.